Converting Your Social Media Followers into Clients and Sales

 Everyone loves gifts.
 Your gift to potential clients is helpful, informative content.
 Post a blog on LinkedIn about an innovative development in your field.
 Upload a TikTok of your top salesperson demonstrating an unexpected use for your product –– ideally set to upbeat or silly music.
 Promote your brand by providing a service to your followers.

 Know Your Target

 Understand each platform.
 Although platforms provide demographic breakdowns of your followers you need to know which one best suits your customer base.
 If most of your buyers are younger, you may not find them on Facebook.
 Having a presence on Snapchat is less helpful if you cater to seniors.
-Pinterest skews female.
+Pinterest skews females.
 You may do social media follower analysis according to your preferences.

 By recognizing each platform’s merits you’ll not only know which ones deserve your focus but you’ll be better equipped to tailor your content to each one.

 Be helpful.
 Reach out to commenters and answer your direct messages.
-People who spend time to write have real value and the potential to be clients.
+People who spend time writing have real value and the potential to be clients.
 Turning social media communication into a two-way street is one of the best ways to convert followers into clients –– even if you aren’t a platinum-selling pop star.
 Hopefully, it will give you an idea about how to convert social media into sales.